nanobox-io/nanobox-docs/source/providers/create/index.html.md

 * `name`: the visual identifier for the customer.
 * `plans`: A grouping of server sizes within a classification.
 Each plan consists of the following:

+  * `id`: unique plan identifier.
-  * `title`: the classification of the server options within this plan.
-The title should indicate to the user what kinds of workloads these server options are ideal for.
+  * `name`: the classification of the server options within this plan.
+The name should indicate to the user what kinds of workloads these server options are ideal for.
 For instance: "Standard" or "High CPU".
   * `specs`: the list of server options within this plan.
 Each spec should have the following fields:

     * `id`: a unique identifier that will be used when ordering a server